Nivalyx/osu-wiki/wiki/Announcement_messages/id.md

 The body of the email should contain the following:

-- The requester's osu! username.
+- Nama akun osu! pemohon.
 - An explanation outlining the reason for needing announcement messages, and how frequently they will be used.

 The [account support team](/wiki/People/Account_support_team) will review the request and inform the user of their decision.

-## Sending announcement messages
+[Tim dukungan akun](/wiki/People/Account_support_team) kami akan mengkaji permintaan ini dan menginformasikan keputusan mereka kepada pemohon yang bersangkutan.

+## Mengirimkan pesan pengumuman

 In order to send a chat announcement, open the [chat page](https://osu.ppy.sh/community/chat) and click the `create announcement` button.
 Input the channel name, description[^note-desc], list of recipients, and the intended message.
 Finally, click the `create` button to send the announcement.